AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 Note: During battle test, independent items are disabled.

-YEP_KeyboardConfig: This plugin allows players to change their keyboard configuration from the in-game Options menu provided that they're using a computer to play the game and not from a mobile device.
+<b>YEP_KeyboardConfig:</b> This plugin allows players to change their keyboard configuration from the
+in-game Options menu provided that they're using a computer to play the game and not from a mobile device.
 The "Keyboard Config" option will send the player to a different screen where they can assign actions to each of